MatthewMeade/ArchitecturalKatasWinter2025/README.md

 ### Performance metrics

-## Data Privacy and propritary information
+## Data Privacy and proprietary information
 <!-- TODO: Talk about how we will host our own models so we don't send data to third parties -->